renatocassino/pure-function-decorator/README.md

 Ps: The function runner knows the args, and you dont need to pass parameters again.
 This is a [curry](https://javascript.info/currying-partials) function and all parameters already exist inside the function.

+I know that the dream is use `@myDecorator`, but I have no idea how to add this in native Typescript.

 ### Sync way

 Example: Log a synchronous function execution